MLB Odds and Predictions: A Guide to MLB Futures and Prop Betting

 - Over/under X number of total hits, runs, and RBIs for Player Y

-Above are examples of MLB prop bets you can make on events within a game.
-As sort of a hybrid between futures and props, you can also bet on similar statistics, but instead of within the game, you can bet on a major statistic within the whole season (or even within a particular playoff series once the postseason starts).
+As sort of a hybrid between futures and props, you can also bet on statistics for a whole season (or even within a particular playoff series once the postseason starts) rather than just within the game.
 Examples include: